nehali24/Predicting-credit-card-approval/README.md

 # Predicting-credit-card-approval
-This is an analysis of dataset about predicting the approval of credit card using machine learning
+This is a dataset acquired from kaggle related to approval of credit cards.
+Banks receive a lot of applications for credit cards, many of them gets rejected due to varuious reasons like low income, high loan , etc. This machine learning code ease out the error prone procedure of credit card approval.